 The other item is a large project, completed over the course of 30-40 hours.
 This is a huge undertaking.
 The Teacher’s Guide offers quite a few suggestions, but the project can focus on anything related to American History.

 Abigail is thinking of doing some stop motion animation, possibly including claymation or her American Girl dolls.
-She hasn’t really made up her mind yet.
+She hasn’t really decided yet.

 What I love about Dave Raymond’s American History Curriculum

-- Students are encouraged to take their time and do their best work, especially on their portfolio, project and research paper.
+- It encourages students to take their time and do their best work, especially on their portfolio, project, and research paper.

 - The videos are interesting, easy to understand, and full of stunning artwork.